How do I create a Budget (SQL)

 In this step, you can include a phase for the budget in Sage 100 Contractor.
 To include a phase, you must specify the sort level in the estimate that corresponds to the phase in Sage 100 Contractor.

-1. If you selected the check box, select a sort level from the list box.
+3. If you selected the checkbox, select a sort level from the list box.

 In this final step, you can choose to save an audit report.
-If you choose to save the report, you are prompted for the name and location for the file.
+If you do so, you’ll be prompted for the name and file location.

-When you click [Finish] to complete the budget export process, the program validates the job cost data from the estimate before exporting it to Sage 100 Contractor.
+When you click [Finish] to complete the budget export process, the program validates the job cost data from the estimate before exporting it.

 1. In the Report destination options, select File or None.

-If there are problems with the interface, such as with invalid cost codes or categories, the program displays a detailed list of errors.
-You can export this list to a file, which you can use later to make corrections.
+2. Click [Finish].
+NOTE: When the interface encounters issues like invalid cost codes or categories, it provides a comprehensive list of errors.
+You can export this list to a file for later use for corrections.

-1. If you selected File as the report destination, enter the destination and file name, and then click [Save].
+3. If you selected File as the report destination, enter the destination and file name, then click [Save].

 [BCB:164:Chat Estimating US:ECB]